 What That Means for You

-If your business was scrambling to adapt to the 1:1 rule—you’re not alone.
-A lot of companies were.
-This ruling gave everyone a breather.
-The good news?
-You can still use shared consent forms and aggregate lead sources—as long as your consent language is clear and meets current TCPA standards.
+The good news is, you can still use shared consent forms and lead sources—as long as your language is clear and meets the current TCPA standards.

-The original TCPA rules are still active, and they’re not going anywhere.
-You still need documented prior express written consent before making auto-dialed calls or sending robocampaign texts.
-You still have to honor opt-outs, and come April 11, 2025, there will be new rules requiring you to process revocation requests quickly—within 10 business days.
+The original TCPA rules still apply.
+You still need clear written permission before sending robocalls or automated texts.
+You still have to respect opt-outs.
+And starting April 11, 2025, you’ll need to process unsubscribe requests within 10 business days.

 TCPA Still Matters: Why Consent Is Critical

-Just because the FCC’s one-to-one consent rule got tossed doesn’t mean you can start texting or calling people freely.
-That would be a big mistake.
-The Telephone Consumer Protection Act (TCPA) hasn’t gone anywhere.
-In fact, as 2025 unfolds, it’s becoming even more central to how businesses are expected to communicate.
+Just because the TCPA1:1 rule got canceled doesn’t mean you can start texting or calling anyone you want.
+That would be a huge mistake.
+The Telephone Consumer Protection Act (TCPA) is still active.
+And in 2025, it’s becoming even more important for how businesses should talk to customers.

 Why Getting Clear Consent Still Matters

 At its core, the TCPA is about fairness.
-If you’re going to reach out to someone—especially using robocalls, text blasts, or pre-recorded voice messages—you need their clear, written permission first.
-That’s called Prior Express Written Consent (PEWC), and it’s not optional.
+If you’re going to send a robocall, a mass text, or a pre-recorded voice message, you need clear written permission.
+This is called Prior Express Written Consent (PEWC)—and it’s not optional.

 Penalties for Violating the TCPA